chadeckles/azure-secure-delivery-starter/README.md

 # Secure Delivery Sample Workflow

 This repository contains a minimal web app and a GitHub Actions workflow that deploys it to Azure App Service through two gates: a pre-deploy configuration check and a manual review approval.
-It accompanies the Pluralsight lab "Secure an Azure Delivery Workflow with Gates, Secrets, and Policy."
+It accompanies the Pluralsight lab **Secure an Azure Delivery Workflow with Gates, Secrets, and Policy**.

 ## What is in this repository